-Strong Defense Against Assault Charges In Colorado
+Strong Defense Against Assault Charges in Colorado

 There are four types of assault charges in Colorado.
 In Colorado, two of those assault types are misdemeanor charges and the other two are considered felony charges with much more serious penalties.

-No matter whether you are charged with misdemeanor assault, felony assault or any other type of crime involving violence, you should speak with the qualified attorneys at Shazam Kianpour & Associates in order to begin the defense of your case and improve your chances of staying out of jail or prison.
+No matter whether you are charged with misdemeanor assault, felony assault or any other type of crime involving violence, you should speak with the qualified attorneys at Shazam Kianpour & Associates, P.C., in order to begin the defense of your case and improve your chances of staying out of jail or prison.

 Helping You Fight Assault Charges at All Levels, Including Municipal